How to Improve your Content Writing for SEO, Paid, and Social Media Marketing in 2020

 Be Trustworthy And Use At Least Three Different Sources When Writing

 Although proper use of keywords and writing style are important, they mean nothing if your content is misleading and untrustworthy.
-Last year in August, Google had no mercy for misleading websites when they introduced their now famous medic update.
+Last year in August, Google had no mercy for misleading websites when they introduced its now-famous medic update.
 Albeit this update affected mostly health-related websites, hence the name, it also warned others to check their facts before they publish anything online.

 So, if you want to rank well on Google, you have to build your business by showing these three things: